Debt Relief Options – Take Action!

 Sometimes, problems do take care of themselves when we put our heads down and just keep working.
 Unfortunately, when you are buried under excessive personal debt, this is rarely the best strategy.

-When you’re drowning in credit card debt or other unsecured debts, and you want to take a more proactive stance to getting debt free, there are a number of debt relief programs that can help to restore financial stability to your life.
+When you’re drowning in credit card debt or other unsecured debts, and you want to take a more proactive stance in becoming debt-free, there are a number of debt relief programs that can help to restore financial stability to your life.

 1. Continue making minimum monthly payments.

 2. Credit Counseling or Debt Management.

 Credit counseling is a debt relief program that involves working with a credit counseling agency to organize your debt payment structure and attempt to lower interest rates in the process.
-Typically, a single monthly payment to a credit counseling agency.
-In turn, that agency distributes the money to your creditors on your behalf, ideally at lower interest rates so you can pay off the debt faster.
-You still end up paying back 100% of your debt plus interest.
-These programs are designed to take 3 to 5 years and have very low rates of completion when compared to other debt relief programs.
+Typically, a single monthly payment is made to the counseling agency, and in turn, they distribute the money to creditors on your behalf, ideally at lower interest rates so you can pay off the debt faster.
+With credit counseling, you still end up paying back 100% of your debt plus interest.
+On top of this, these programs are designed to take between 3 to 5 years to work through and have very low rates of completion when compared to other debt relief programs.

 3. Debt Consolidation.

-With debt consolidation you take out a larger, low-interest loan and use that money to pay off your higher-interest unsecured loans.
-This type of debt relief program leaves you making a single monthly payment that is – in theory – lower than what you were paying for all of your credit card and other unsecured loans.
+With debt consolidation, a larger loan paired with a low-interest rate is taken out and used to pay off your higher-interest unsecured loans.
+This type of debt relief program leaves you making a single monthly payment that is – in theory – lower than what you were paying for all of your credit card and other unsecured loans before.
 This can be a good debt relief option if you have debts spread over many different sources and have credit that allows you to secure a good rate of interest on the consolidation loan.